adityasaky/gittuf-ndss-eval/README.md

 ### Experiment 4 - Policy Violation and Independent Verification

-This experiment simulates a scenario where an user writes to a part of a repository they are not allowed to; another user then pulls the latest copy of the repository and then attempts to verify the changes.
+This experiment simulates a scenario where a user writes to a part of a repository they are not allowed to; another user then pulls the latest copy of the repository and then attempts to verify the changes.